agusdwimilniadi/AgusDwiMilniadi/README.md

 # Hello! :wave:

-My name is Agus Dwi and I'm a Frontend Developer.
-I'm from Indonesia, and currently studying at University of Jember major of Informatics.
+My name is Agus Dwi, and I'm a Frontend Developer.
+I'm from Indonesia and currently studying at the University of Jember, majoring in Informatics.
 You can find me on [LinkedIn][3].

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=windows&logoColor=white&color=2bbc8a)